-System defects can cause electric current to be discharged into the water or the metal components of the dock.
+System defects can cause an electric current to be discharged into the water or the metal components of the dock.

 That is why GRDA-issued dock permits (you can find all GRDA required permits HERE) require you to have your dock inspected by a licensed professional electrician.

 These inspections focus on several key areas including proper grounding, conduit, breakers, wiring, dock receptacles, dock metal works, and electrical service boxes.

 “If you plan on spending time on your dock, you need to know the electrical system has been inspected and is in proper working order,” said GRDA Vice President of Corporate Communications Justin Alberty.
 “Just as you inspect your boat and get it ready for the boating season, you should do the same thing with your dock.”